 All formal complaints shall be investigated.
-Executive Management shall designate a key personnel to conduct the investigation.
+The SLT shall designate personnel to conduct the investigation.
+No person conducting the investigation shall be from the same group/company as the complainant(s) and the alleged harasser(s).
 The investigation team shall consist at a minimum of 2 of the following: